-The launch date for Hollywood Casino online gaming will probably be sometime before spring although all the company would say to the PGCB was “sometime in 2019.”
+The launch date for Hollywood Casino online gaming will probably be mid-June to mid-July although all the company would say to the PGCB was “sometime in 2019.”

 The PGCB has given Harrah’s conditional approval for its live sportsbook and its interactive licenses.
 The technology partner for the sportsbook is Scientific Games and 888 for the online games.

 Harrah’s is owned by Caesars Entertainment, which has plenty of live and online sports betting experience in Nevada.

 As part of the new expansion of state-regulated sports betting, Caesars has also started sportsbooks at two of its casinos in New Jersey and two in Mississippi.
 All are run in partnership with Scientific Games.